 TOUR MANAGEMENT -

-The Tour is a non-profit organization that is governed by a twp-person committee, with both members active playing participants as well.
-The committee is also supported by Registration Table Volunteer Charlie Owens.
+The Tour is a non-profit organization that is governed by a 3-person committee, with some members as active playing participants as well.